happynear/NormFace/MirrorFace.md

 ![mirror](mirror.png)

 Mirror face is the most effective prior for face image analysis.
-It computes the frontal face and mirror face simultaneously and merge the two features together as the final feature.
+It extracts features from the frontal face and mirror face simultaneously and merge the two features together as the final feature.
+A sample network is in [./prototxt/example_of_mirror_face.prototxt](https://github.com/happynear/NormFace/blob/master/prototxt/example_of_mirror_face.prototxt).

 Mirror face can be trained in an end-to-end manner.
 However, I find it has no help on **training** face verification models.